Today we will see how to built and install Linux kernel in ubuntu(I hope it works for all Debian distros).

 sudo apt-get build-dep linux-image-$(uname -r)

 Download the Linux Kernel from www.kernel.org

 Create a directory call it as “kernel” in your home(or wherever you want!), in my case /home/veerendra/kernel/.
-Copy the downloaded .tar to current directory (/home/veerendra/kernel/) and extract the linux-4.5.1.tar.xz to current directory.
+Download and extract the .tar to current directory (/home/veerendra/kernel/).

 tar -xvf linux-4.5.1.tar.xz .

 If you want, you can explore the linux-4.5.1 directory which have the kernel source code.
 In order to build the kernel, you need to configure.
 The Linux Kernel support almost all hardwares and provides “lot” of options.
 So, we need to instruct what modules to be installed.
 For starters like me, you can copy the “config” from “/boot/”.
-Copy config from “/boot” to ./linux-4.5.1 (In my case, /home/veerendra/kernel/linux-4.5.1).
-We are copying it as “.config” file (Hidden file).
+Copy config from “/boot” to ./linux-4.5.1 (In my case, /home/veerendra/kernel/linux-4.5.1) as “.config” file (Hidden file) .
 To view that file run –> “ls -lart”

 Note: I copied “config-3.13.0-85-generic”.
 In your system it is different, so pick file starts with “config”.

-In config file, you can specify what to install.
+In config file, you can specify what’s need to be installed.
 If you enable a feature, that will include in the built.
 And there is another option “M” means Module i.e. load it as module, whenever you need (For example bluetooth, when you plug-in the bluetooth device, the OS loads the appropriate program).
 So, in order to set/unset these option, open .config with gedit and yes/no the options (but, there are 7000 options!!).
 Luckily we have some GUI tools like “menuconfig”.
 Go to “linux-4.5.1” (/home/veerendra/linux-4.5.1) and type

 If everything is ok (if required packages has already installed), it will show up screen like below.